vmware-archive/nerpa/doc/tutorial/tutorial.md

 * `tutorial.p4` should be an empty P4 program.

 ### Program the Management Plane
 We will first program the management plane by designing the OVSDB schema.
-This explains the application's goal and is the simplest part of the program.
+We start here, because this explains the application's goal and is the simplest part of the program.
 Writing it down carefully ensures that you understand the problem at hand.

+To do this, copy the contents of [tutorial.ovsschema](tutorial.ovsschema) into `nerpa_controlplane/tutorial/tutorial.ovsschema`.

 We pass the OVSDB schema as input to the `ovsdb2ddlog` tool, which generates DDlog relations from the schema.
 This helps us directly read changes from OVSDB and convert them to inputs for the running DDlog program.

-To do this, copy the contents of [tutorial.ovsschema](tutorial.ovsschema) into `nerpa_controlplane/tutorial/tutorial.ovsschema`.
-Then, run the following command.
+To do this, run the following command.
 This, and all other commands in this tutorial, should be run from the top-level `nerpa` directory:
 ```
 ovsdb2ddlog --schema-file=nerpa_controlplane/tutorial/tutorial.ovsschema --output-file=nerpa_controlplane/tutorial/Tutorial_mp.dl
 ```